 The first layoffs at IOCC in response to a slumping world demand for iron.
 Labrador City celebrated its twentieth anniversary!

-1982 - The storm of January '82 brought temperatures of -130 degrees Celsius.
-All of the residents of the Harrie Lake sub-division were evacuated from their homes.
+1982 - The storm of January '82 brought blowing snow and severe wind chill factors.
+Loss of power resulted in all of the residents of the Harrie Lake sub-division being evacuated from their homes.